A Budget-Friendly Watch Packed with High-End Features

 Third-party integration means you can sync to Strava, TrainingPeaks, or a variety of other apps to save your data.
 You can also choose between indoor or outdoor running, and create your own structured, customized workouts.

-Choose indoor or outdoor cycling modes.
+The Pace 2 offers a choice of indoor or outdoor cycling modes.
 As usual, you’ll be able to track your distance, time, and speed.
-COROS also allows cyclists to add a Bike Power Meter.
-You can put together your own cycling workouts.
+COROS also allows cyclists to add a cycling power meter.
+As with running, you can put together your own cycling workouts.

 The Pace 2 is water-resistant to 164 feet (50 meters), which is perfectly adequate for swimmers doing laps or distance swimming.
 It features a pool mode and an open water mode.